opensource-emr/hospital-management-emr/README.md

 We need 3 databases for running DanpheEMR.
 So, we have .bak files into DanpheEMR/Database/ folder.

 **Create Database with below steps**
-1. Go to DanpheEMR/Database/
+1. Go to hospital-management-emr/Database/
 2. Restore DanpheAdmin.bak database.
-3. Restore DanpheEMR.bak database.
+3. first unzip the DanpheEMR.rar file and then restore DanpheEMR.bak database.
 4. Restore Danphe_PACS database.